-Interactive content can lower your bounce rates, improve search engine results, boost engagement, and so on.
-For instance, the entertainment company, IMAX, achieved a 12-point increase in recall just by adding a poll to its ad on Instagram.
-Better yet, in most cases adding interactive elements costs brands next to nothing.
+Interactive content can lower bounce rates, improve search engine results, boost engagement, etc. Besides, in most cases adding interactive elements costs brands next to nothing.

 The best part of this tactic is that elements don't have to be expensive or difficult to produce.
 You can use special tools to create surveys, quizzes, action buttons, or subscription forms.
 To create web forms for free, try the form builder from SendPulse.
 It lets you craft embedded, floating, fixed, and pop-up forms from scratch, or use templates.
 SendPulse forms are responsive and adjustable on the go.

 Lead magnets are a proven technique to broaden the mouth of your lead funnel and collect more contacts.
 Their magic is based on the reciprocity principle – people are more likely to give something – their money, time, or data – if they got something in advance.
 By the way, using psychological traits is an extremely effective and free technique.
 Read our list of hacks to make the most of them.

 Returning to lead magnets, you should keep in mind that users are overwhelmed with free ebooks, checklists, and other pieces of content.
 So, you can take a step further and offer your audience a free tool.
 People will get used to it and appreciate it, so they become more prone to share their data with you and test your paid tools.

 On the basis of these tactics, you may invent your solutions to start growth hacking in your company.
 To facilitate your transition to the new framework, we’ve created a step-by-step guide.

 - Pick your North Star metric